 - Breaking other pedestrian laws or ignoring traffic signals

 If a pedestrian is deemed at fault for an accident then that will invalidate or limit their insurance claim.
 It is important that you know your rights and responsibilities so that you can avoid accidents while you are on the road.
 There are laws in place to help everyone stay safe.
 Pedestrians and motorists should both try to be responsible for their actions, and be observant of those around them, to reduce the risk of an accident occurring.
 When everyone is responsible the risk of accidents is greatly reduced.

 If you have been following the rules of the road as a pedestrian, and you were still involved in an accident, then you may be able to show that it was the fault of the driver.
-Working with a skilled Buffalo pedestrian accident lawyer can help you to navigate the legal system successfully.
+Working with skilled Buffalo pedestrian accident lawyers can help you to navigate the legal system successfully.

 Is there a Time Limit for Making a Buffalo Pedestrian Accident Claim?

 You should aim to make your claim promptly to ensure that you have the best chance of obtaining compensation.
 The immediate days, weeks, and even months after an accident can be a difficult time.
 The statute of limitations is three years for a pedestrian accident, but in no-fault cases, the deadline can be much shorter than that.

 Rather than trying to guess or just hope for the best, you should contact the personal injury lawyers at Cellino Law as soon as possible after an accident, and let them handle the details of your claim to maximize the chances of you getting the compensation that you deserve.
 Call quickly, and save yourself the hassle of having to deal with the third party’s insurance company and any aggressive tactics.
 Our Buffalo injury firm can help you get back on track after a pedestrian accident.